bold-commerce/checkout-experience-templates/README.md

 1. Install Bold Checkout on a store and create an API access token in Bold Account Center.
 For instructions, refer to the [Checkout Getting Started](/guides/checkout/checkout-getting-started) guide.
 1. Install the appropriate dependencies.
 The Open Source Checkout Template is built using the following series of libraries.
 Follow the instructions in each library's respective README to install and configure it:
     1. _Checkout Frontend Library_ — a JavaScript library that creates a structure for calling the Bold Checkout Frontend APIs.
 Note that this library calls only the [Checkout Frontend](/api/checkout) API.
-    1. _Checkout Express Pay Library_ — a JavaScript library that adds support for Google Pay, Apple Pay, Link (from Stripe), and PayPal Express.

 ## Create a backend application